Bio photo of Mitch Wieland.

 About Mitch

 Mitch Wieland’s third novel, The Ghosts of Okuma, is forthcoming from Regal House Publishing in 2026.
 In the new novel, a teenager from San Diego searches the streets of Tokyo for his runaway sister.
-The young American soon befriends a mysterious but charismatic Fukushima refugee, who agrees to help him track down his sister in exchange for joining her solo crusade against nuclear power.
+The young American soon befriends a charismatic Fukushima refugee, who agrees to help him track down his sister in exchange for joining her solo crusade against nuclear power.

 Interviews with Mitch